cwanee/StandX-Limit-Order-Bot-Market-Maker-/README.md

 ## Introduction
 **Standx Limit Order Bot** is a JavaScript-based automation tool designed to run directly in the browser's developer console on the Standx exchange.
 It automates the process of market making by maintaining a ladder of limit orders, managing open positions, and adjusting strategies based on real-time market volatility (ATR).

+🛡️ 100% Safe: No API keys required.

+🎯 Precision: Maintains the required 10bps active spread.

+⚡ Smart: Tries to avoid fills, but instantly closes them if hit to generate volume/Trading Points.

 This script is ideal for traders looking to automate:
 - **Laddering Orders:** Automatically placing and maintaining buy/sell limit orders at specific Basis Point (BPS) distances.
 - **Risk Management:** Monitoring Average True Range (ATR) to pause trading during high volatility.